 The TECHNOMISE program have been developed by collaborators from three universities, the University of Ottawa, the Université de Montréal and the Université Laval.

-Daniel Figeys is the director of the program and collaborators from the University of Ottawa are Kristin Baetz, Francois-Xavier Campbell-Valois, Robert Delatolla, Kathlyn Kirkwood, Mathieu Lavallée-Adam, Thien-Fah Mah and Alain Stintzi, from Université de Montréal, Valérie Abadie, Luis Barreiro and Elitza Tocheva and from the Université Laval, Jacques Corbeil.
+Daniel Figeys is the director of the program and collaborators from the University of Ottawa are Kristin Baetz, Francois-Xavier Campbell-Valois, Robert Delatolla, Kathlyn Kirkwood, Mathieu Lavallée-Adam, Thien-Fah Mah and Alain Stintzi, from Université de Montréal, Valérie Abadie, Luis Barreiro and Elitza Tocheva and form the Université Laval, Jacques Corbeil.

 Congratulations to all!